KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - Disk/README.md

 Use the DISM tool to apply the Windows image from the installation media to the C: drive (the Windows partition you created).

 ```
-dism /apply-image /imagefile:X:\sources\install.wim /index:1 /applydir:C:\
+dism /apply-image /imagefile:X:\sources\install.wim /index:1 /applydir:C:\ // this is example script
 ```

 Replace X: with the drive letter of the installation media, and adjust the /index if you want to install a different edition (you can list available editions in install.wim using dism /get-wiminfo).
 <br /><br />
-But im my case I used.
-Because when you find CDROM drive, and for me that is D:\ this *.wim file there is no name install.wim, only boot.wim when you use DIR to list this D:\ drive.
-And you find in D:\sources\
+But im my case I used this.
+Because when you find CDROM drive using diskpart, and for me that was D:\ , this *.wim file is not named "install.wim", but "boot.wim".
+And when you use DIR command to list CD-ROM D:\ drive.
+You find it in D:\sources\

 ```
 dism /apply-image /imagefile:D:\sources\boot.wim /index:1 /applydir:C:\